eyeplum/cicero-tui/README.md

 # cicero

-A Unicode tool with terminal user interface.
+Unicode tool with a terminal user interface.

 ## Usage